europython2023gametournament/supremacy/README.md

 - Register your team: fill in the form at https://forms.gle/v2s9oHZ1xLTUo5ov7 (30 spots available)
 - You will be given a private GH repository in the `europython2023gametournament` organisation
 - Read the game rules below and start working on your bot
+- Ask questions on the Discord channel #<PLACEHOLDER>
 - Once your bot is ready, make sure you copy it into the `main` branch of the repo you were given
 - Deadline is 15:00 on Friday July 21st
 - Tournament will be 15:30 - 16:45 on Friday July 21st in the Open Space area